bobbimanners/Applecorn/README.md

 `*TYPE <*objspec*>` - type a text file to the screen.

+`*ECHO This is some text` - echo a line of text to the screen.

 `*FX a[,x,y]` - invokes `OSBYTE` MOS calls.

 `*OPT` - sets file system options.  `*OPT 255,x` may be used to enable or